RachelSa/intro-to-tdd/README.md

  - A bit about me
  - Why TDD?
  - Code challenge approach
+ - What is the Jumble?
+ - Directory tour

 ## To Do

-  1. Write test for Jumbler addLetter.
+  1. Write test for Jumbler addLetter, which should take in a letter as an argument and add the letter to allLetters.
-  2. Implement addLetter.
-  3. Write secondary test for addLetter.
-  4. Refactor addLetter function.
-  5. Create a describe block.
-  6. Create test helper.
-  7. Create test for rotate.
-  8. Implement rotate.
-  9. Refactor rotate.
-  10. Test for more than ten letters.
-  11. Implement more than ten letters addLetter blocker.
+  2. Create test for rotate, which should take the first letter from allLetters, and move it to the last position.
+  3. No more that 10 letters should be added.
+After 10 letters are in allLetters, it should not get any more letters, even if addLetter is called.